DigiNode-Tools/diginode-tools/GETSTARTED.md

 # Get Started with DigiNode Tools

-Follow the instuctions below for you specific system:
+- Follow the instuctions below for you specific system:

-## Setup a DigiNode on Raspberry Pi
+## Setup a DigiNode on Raspberry Pi 4

-Go [here](docs/rpi_setup.md) for detailed step-by-step instructions on how to setup a DigiNode on a Raspberry Pi.
+Go [here](docs/rpi_setup.md) for detailed step-by-step instructions on how to setup a DigiNode on a Raspberry Pi 4.

 ## Setup a DigiNode on Debian

-On your Debian system, launch DigiNode Setup by entering the following command in the terminal:
+- On your Debian system, launch DigiNode Setup by entering the following command in the terminal:

   **```curl -sSL setup.diginode.tools | bash```**

 ## Setup a DigiNode on Ubuntu